Acts Online

 (2) The rescue and fire fighting category of the heliport shall be determined as prescribed in Document SA-CATS 139.

-(3) Personnel training standards shall be the same as indicated in regulation 139.02.9 with the emphasis on rotor-wing aircraft.
+(3) Personnel training standards for heliport rescue and firefighting shall be as prescribed in Document SA-CATS 139 with emphasis on rotor-wing aircraft.

 (4) The holder of the licence may deviate from any requirement prescribed in this subpart to the extent required to attend to an emergency arising from any aviation accident or incident which occurs on, or within a radius of 10 kilometres from, the heliport.